flatironinstitute/dendro-old/doc/create_dendro_app.md

 )

 description = """
 This is the a processor in the letter_count app.
-It counts the number of times a particular letter appears in a text file and produces and JSON file with the result.
+It counts the number of times a particular letter appears in a text file and produces a JSON file with the result.
 """

 class LetterCountProcessorContext(BaseModel):